How to Write a Pet Sympathy Card – What to Say When Someone Loses a Pet

 A pet is family.
 They were there for the hardest mornings and the loneliest nights.
 They didn’t judge, they didn’t leave, and they loved without conditions.
 Losing that is devastating.

-If someone you know just lost a pet, writing them a sympathy card is always the right call.
-Always.
-Even if you’re not sure they’d expect one.
-Especially then, actually – because getting a card that says “I know this is huge for you and I’m sorry” when the rest of the world is saying “it was just a dog” can mean more than you’ll ever realize.
+And unlike a human loss, there’s no ritual around it.
+No service, no gathering, no bereavement leave.
+Which means your card may be the only formal acknowledgment your friend receives.
+Getting a card that says “I know this is huge for you and I’m sorry” when the rest of the world is saying “it was just a dog” can mean more than you’ll ever realize.
 It tells them their grief is valid.
 It tells them someone sees them.
 If someone you know is going through this, our guide to the first year after losing a pet may help you understand what they’re facing.

-If you’re looking for something more lasting to send, our pet memorial gifts are designed for exactly this moment – or browse our dog memorial gifts or cat memorial gifts pages.
+If you’re looking for something more lasting to send alongside your card, our pet memorial tributes are designed for exactly this moment – or see our ideas for dog memorials and cat memorials.

 When a card isn’t enough

-Personalized pet memorial tribute with custom poem beside a golden retriever photo in a handcrafted frame
+Personalized pet memorial tribute with custom poem beside a golden retriever photo in an elegant frame

 A personalized poem printed alongside their photo – the sympathy gift that stays on the wall.